KhardanOne/Finding-Lane-Lines/README.md

 This is my solution for Finding Lane Lines project of the great [Udacity Self-Driving Car Engineer Nanodegree](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013).

+# WARNING!
+This is a learning material, my very first Python project.
+Also the first time I used numpy and OpenCV.
+Do not expect any quality.

 # Goal
 Detect lane lines in images and videos using Python and OpenCV.